 4. Logitech C270 HD Webcam

-And one great thing that makes us happy about this webcam is its image compression ability.
+Another thing that makes us happy is that this webcam features image compression ability.
 If you have a system that runs 2.4 GHz intel core 2 duo and has a RAM of 2GB along with additional hard disk space of 200 MB, the images and videos may be compressed without any loss on pixel range.

 Also, lastly, there’s a microphone built into the system, and although this isn’t going to be of much use for printing purposes it’s still a good bonus to have for the purposes of general webcam functionality.